The 14 Classical Piano Pieces Every Musician Should Know

 This was named after a poem by Paul Verlaine—not someone called Clair—and means “Moonlight.”
 There's a moving blend of joy and sadness in the poem, with lines like, “Playing the lute and dancing and almost sad under their whimsical disguises.”
 Debussy's composition beautifully captures this melancholic mood, starting quiet and minimal, then building into something majestic and inspiring.

-A melancholic and graceful piece from the man who referred to himself as a "phonometrician" (someone who measures sounds) rather than a musician.
+Here's a melancholic and graceful piece from the man who referred to himself as a "phonometrician" (someone who measures sounds) rather than a musician.
 Satie titled his Gymnopédies after a type of atmospheric ancient Greek dance where young men (or women) danced naked.
 So that's something to think about while you play.

 Shostakovich is an excellent place to end, as his hybrid style brought together a range of influences from all eras.
 “Waltz No. 2” is the most famous of his works, a dance that takes Soviet theatricality and combines it with a sense of romantic lightness to create something profound.